Water filter · ro

 Overview

 The Waterdrop G3P800 Tankless RO is a ro water filter.
-It is third-party certified (IAPMO) to reduce chlorine taste and odor, total dissolved solids (TDS), lead, fluoride, cadmium, chromium-6, selenium.
-It is also marketed for PFOA, PFOS, arsenic, nitrate, mercury, for which we found no accredited third-party certification (so we award no certification credit; this is not a finding that it fails to reduce them).
+It is third-party certified (IAPMO) to reduce chlorine taste and odor, total dissolved solids (TDS), lead, fluoride, cadmium, chromium-6, selenium, arsenic, nitrate, mercury, copper, barium, PFOA, PFOS.
 Running cost works out to about $0.123 per gallon.

 By the numbers